 The first sunset picture this winter season.
 With the temperatures in Bahrain suddenly taking a dip, it has become rather chilly and windy at sundown.
 With that, the clouds have also returned to dot the skies.
 This clouds, wind, temperature combination leads to a rather surreal setting, which this picture tries to show.

+As I sifted through the hundreds of pictures from our trip to Sikkim last month, I selected these four just for their sheer ‘awesomeness’.
 Inspired by a post from a blog I follow, I realised nature is the perfect artist – and no human, whosoever he or she may be, can ever emulate its creativity…